khulnasoft-lab/gopkg/docs/getting-started.md

 The `#` is used as a separator between the dependency name and a version to use.
 The version can be a semantic version, version range, branch, tag, or commit id.

-If no version or range is specified and the dependency uses Semantic Versions Glide will prompt you to ask if you want to use them.
+If no version or range is specified and the dependency uses Semantic Versions Gopkg will prompt you to ask if you want to use them.